Supreme Council (Kyrgyzstan): History

 Since October 2007, the Supreme Council is a unicameral legislature.
-Originally it consisted of 90 members, however when in 2010 President Kurmanbek Bakiyev was ousted after riots, a new Constitution was adopted, that increased the number of members to 120.
+Originally it consisted of 90 members, however when in 2010 President Kurmanbek Bakiyev was ousted during the Kyrgyz Revolution, a new Constitution was adopted, that increased the number of members to 120.
 Parties are limited to 65 seats in order to prevent power concentration.
-A vote on amending the constitution cut the number of seats in the parliament by 25%, thereby returning to 90 seats.
+A vote on a new constitution cut the number of seats in the parliament by 25%, thereby returning to 90 seats.

 Electoral system

 Out of the 90 seats in the Supreme Council, 54 are elected by proportional representation in a single nationwide constituency, and 36 in single-seat districts.
 To win seats, parties must pass a national electoral threshold of 5% of the votes cast (down from 7% in the October 2020 elections), and receive at least 0.5% of the vote in each of the seven regions.
 The lists are open, with voters able to cast a single preferential vote.
 No one party is allowed to be given more than half of the proportional seats.
 Party lists are required to have at least 30% of the candidates from each gender, and every fourth candidate had to be of a different gender.
 Each list is also required to have at least 15% of the candidates being from ethnic minorities and 15% of under 35 years old, as well as at least two candidates with disabilities.